 The program is structured to be flexible and done at your own pace.
-Further, depending on whether you are a part-time or a full-time student, the program typically takes around 3-5 years.
+Further, depending on whether you are a part-time or a full-time student, the program typically takes 2 years (full-time) and around 3-5 years (part-time).

 The MSc.
 HSED Program caters directly to full-time employed health care professionals who are seeking MSc level education but require a flexible and accessible learning schedule who may wish to complete the program part-time.
 Preference will be given to those with teaching experience in a health-related discipline.
 However, applicants without teaching experience will be considered.